 You do not need to bring it all with you!

 Flying with babies is a whole new adventure.
-And with the new luggage restrictions?
+And with luggage restrictions?
 Hold me.
 After a recent trip to Chicago (in which we did not travel light), I discovered that there are many ways to avoid carrying 17 bags, a stroller, a suitcase full of diapers, a carseat and a sleeping place for the baby.
 Here’s how:

 - Call before you go.
 If you’re visiting friends or family, can they borrow a bouncy seat and a pack n play for a few days?
 Does the hotel already provide portacribs?
 Whitney and I bring our own sheets so the bed will smell like home (and a single sheet packs easier than the whole portible crib).